 - A personal interview (in person or by telephone) with the faculty

 - Official transcripts from all post-secondary institutions

-- The GRE requirement has been suspended for the 2021-2022 admissions cycle.
-Official GRE scores from Educational Testing Service (the University’s institutional code is 6681)
+- NOTE: The GRE requirement has been suspended for the 2023-2024 admissions cycle.
+The GRE requirement will be reinstated starting in the 2024-2025 admissions cycle.
+Official GRE scores from Educational Testing Service (the university’s institutional code is 6681)

 - Official TOEFL scores may be required for some non-native speakers of English